jxsanchez/fvhcc-activities/README.md

 A React project created to contain several simple games that can be played with seniors.

 ## Games

 ### Mystery Word Game

+Generates a random word from a random category.
+Category is given to encourage players to think about words that fit the category.
+Players are given 10 incorrect guesses to figure out the word.
+Game ends once the word is guessed correctly or there are 0 guesses left.

 ## Available Scripts